orangeduck/mpc/README.md

 mpc_parser_t* mpc_many_else(mpc_parser_t* a, mpc_fold_t f, mpc_lift_t lf);
 ```

 Attempts to run `a` zero or more times.
-If this fails then it succeeds and returns `NULL` (or the result of `lf`).
-If there is at least one success, results of `a` are combined using fold function `f`.
+If zero runs are made it succeeds and returns `NULL` (or the result of `lf`).
+If at least one run is made, results of `a` are combined using fold function `f` and returned.
 See the _Function Types_ section for more details.

 * * *